hardykingj/Remote-Control-Trailer/README.md

 2. Launch the "ESP-IDF v4.4 CMD" (type that in the Windows search box)

-3. CD to the "Remote-Control-Car-and-Trailer" directory
+3. CD to the "Remote-Control-Trailer" directory

 4. Compile the code: